Food Trips through South America

 But that’s not all: don’t miss the opportunity to try exquisite Seafood!
 Feast at some of the best shellfish restaurants in the coastal villages such as Puerto Madryn or Ushuaia in Argentina or Punta Arenas and Puerto Natales in Chile.

-This is a touristic route located in Misiones and Corrientes provinces.
+“Mate” is Argentina’s (and Uruguay’s, let’s say it) national drink, the infusion that accompanies Argentinians in many moments of the day, especially on road trips.
+Yerba “Mate” Road is located in Misiones and Corrientes provinces, home of the famous Iguazú Falls.
 It is a great opportunity to connect and learn all about Yerba Mate’s history and production, as well as with its essence an important part of Argentina’s local culture.
 You can visit establishments where Yerba Mate is produced and taste different varieties.
-Plus, this route also includes the world-famous and iconic Iguazú Falls and the Iberá marshlands.
+Plus, this route can also include a visit to Iguazú Falls and the Iberá Marshlands, one of the wildlife sanctuaries of Argentina.

 Land of sun & wine as it is known, Mendoza’s main star is the Malbec wine.
 You will find countless wineries and vineyards that commonly offer a Wine Tasting experience plus a restaurant menú known as “Step by Step Menu”, where they serve delicious local food paired with their local wine production.
 The main areas to delight yourself with these high-level wines are in Uco Valley, Luján de Cuyo, north and south of the city of Mendoza.